Schulz mauls Merkel as German vote nears

 About 1 million people came to Germany in 2015.

-This fell to 280,000 last year on the back of a deal with Turkey, but Erodgan has threatened to tear up that accord amid reports of increasing numbers of people leaving Turkey for Greece once again.
+This fell to 280,000 last year on the back of a deal with Turkey, but Erdogan has threatened to tear up that accord amid reports of increasing numbers of people leaving Turkey for Greece once again.

 The SPD is also refugee-friendly, but it wants EU states who refuse to share migrants to face cuts in EU funds.